JetXu-LLM/JetXu-LLM/README.md

 Whether building traditional software or complex multi-agent systems, open-ended "vibe coding" hits a scaling wall.
 The bottleneck isn't generating code; it is preventing architectural collapse as AI-driven mutations accumulate.

-To solve this, I formalized a universal engineering paradigm for AI-native development—the **Dao / Fa / Qi / Shu** of agentic coding.
-It shifts AI from a conversational copilot to a constrained actor within a deterministic system:
+To solve this, I formalized a universal paradigm for **AI harnessing engineering**—the **Dao / Fa / Qi / Shu** of agentic coding.
+It shifts AI from an open-ended conversational copilot to a strictly harnessed actor within a deterministic system:

 - **Dao (Direction & Value)**: Defining the invariant product boundaries.
 Without *Dao*, AI optimizes for local illusions of progress, building features that demo well but corrupt the long-term architecture.
 - **Fa (Runtime Law & State)**: Governing identity, state transitions, and truth surfaces.
 Without *Fa*, AI silently hallucinates state, conflating generated projections with canonical authored truth.